 Part of the success of a mentoring program is the development of your professional relationship with your mentor.

 What happens if the mentoring relationship is not working?

-We want the student and your experiences to be successful.
+We want the experiences to be successful.
 The program coordinator will available on a continuous basis to provide support and offer guidance, and will facilitate requests as they arise.